Human rights in Russia: Foreigners and migrants

 There was a short campaign of frequently arbitrary and illegal detention and expulsion of ethnic Georgians on charges of visa violations and a crackdown on Georgian-owned or Georgian-themed businesses and organizations in 2006, as a part of 2006 Georgian-Russian espionage controversy.

-Newsweek reported that "[In 2005] some 300,000 people were fined for immigration violations in Moscow alone.
+Newsweek reported that, "[In 2005] some 300,000 people were fined for immigration violations in Moscow alone.
 [In 2006], according to Civil Assistance, numbers are many times higher."

+A journalist for The Wall Street Journal, Evan Gershkovich, was arrested in March 2023 in Russia on allegations of espionage.
+The Biden administration identified at least 2 US citizens who are wrongfully detained in Russia.